 Where Are the Incisions Made When Getting a Brow Lift?

 Where the incisions are made in a brow lift all depend on the type of brow lift performed.
-There are three main types of brow lifts that provide slightly different results depending on what the Washington, DC, patient is looking to achieve:
+There are three main types of brow lifts that provide slightly different results depending on what the patient is looking to achieve:

 - A temporal brow lift or mini-brow lift, is used to lift the tail end of a brow in patients.
 The incision is along the temporal hair line so that when it heals, the scar is nearly impossible to find.